9elements/academy/database-design/modeling-current-item-in-collection.md

 * No application mechanism protects you from creating invalid data (e.g. two items with `current` set to `true`).
 * Rails rookies often forget to reload the collection - this is error prone.
 * Selecting a todo means N+1 operations on the database table.
+* You'll be not very flexible for future features (e.g. multiple current todos).

 ## The smartass way